KarMiles/polish-girl-painting/README.md

 A relational database was used for this project.

-During development process SQLite DB was initially used, then Postgres.
-For production Postgres was used as the main database for static files, and for deployment the data was migrated to Heroku Postgres.
+During development process SQLite DB and Postgres technologies were used.
+For deployment the data was migrated to Heroku Postgres.

 [Amazon Web Services (AWS)](https://aws.amazon.com/) service was used for storing static and media files.